 First, the basics, in case you don’t have these in place.
 ‘Conversion rate’ is the percentage of website visitors who take a desired action.
 As Nielson Norman Group puts it, “The archetypal example of conversion rate is the percentage of website visitors who buy something on the site.”

-There are many things that can influence a landing page’s conversion rate, but there are four key factors that will generate the biggest shifts.
+There are many things that can influence a landing page’s conversion rate, but there are a few key factors that will generate the biggest shifts.

 The first of these factors is the headline used on the landing page.